hopv/syng/README.md

 Make sure that ligatures are supported in your editor.

-For example, in VS Code, you can use the following setting (in `settings.json`) to use ligatures from Fira Code and render unicode letters by Source Code Pro and DejaVu Sans Mono.
+For example, in VS Code, you can use the following setting (in `settings.json`) to use ligatures from Fira Code and render Unicode letters by Source Code Pro and DejaVu Sans Mono.
 ```json
 "editor.fontFamily": "Fira Code, Source Code Pro, DejaVu Sans Mono",